Skip to content

 The ‘In case of crisis or war’ brochure

-In March 2024, as part of the efforts to strengthen civil defence, the Government tasked the Swedish Civil Contingencies Agency (MSB) with producing an updated version of the ‘In case of crisis or war’ brochure.
+In March 2024, as part of the efforts to strengthen civil defence, the Government tasked the Swedish Civil Defence and Resilience Agency (formerly the Swedish Civil Contingencies Agency) with producing an updated version of the ‘In case of crisis or war’ brochure.
 The new edition of the brochure has been adapted to better reflect the current security reality and provides practical advice to households so that they can act rapidly in a crisis situation.
 The population’s will to defend itself, resilience and ability to handle a crisis situation are crucial to achieve a strong total defence.

-Read and download the brochure in English on MSB’s website
+Read and download the brochure in English on the website of the Swedish Civil Defence and Resilience Agency - external website,

 Responsibilities of government agencies